scality/Zenko/docs/docsource/operation/Architecture/Blobserver.rst

 in the cloud, as well as translation for Azure Blob actions that interoperate with S3 logic through CloudServer.

-Blobserver has not achieved feature parity with CloudServer as of Zenko version
+Blobserver has not achieved feature parity with CloudServer as of XDM version
 |version|.